-The indemnity fund, established to pay for cleanup of abandoned confined animal feeding operations (CAFOs) by local governments, should be left intact and not be subjected to use for any other purpose unrelated to abandoned CAFOs.
+The indemnity fund, established to pay for cleanup of abandoned Concentrated Animal Feeding Operations (CAFOs) by local governments, should be left intact and not be subjected to use for any other purpose unrelated to abandoned CAFOs.
 Many buildings are reaching the age at which they are likely to be abandoned, making this issue more urgent.